Engineering

 The Honest Guide to LLM Evals: What Actually Works

 Most teams skip real evals and wonder why their AI products degrade in production.
-Here is the framework that actually holds up — from 30-minute manual reviews to binary scoring to knowing when your eval suite is finally doing its job.
+The framework that holds up: from 30-minute manual reviews to binary scoring to knowing when your eval suite is finally doing its job.

 EngineeringRead more →